magomimmo/modern-cljs/doc/tutorial-14.md

 In the last [tutorial][1] I hope you had some fun in seeing the DRY principle at work, while adhering to the progressive enhancement strategy.
-Before to go ahead by affording the problem of testing your CLJ/CLJS code, we have to fullfill something we left behind.
+Before to go ahead by affording the problem of testing your CLJ/CLJS code, we have to fulfill something we left behind.
 In the [tutorial 10 - Introducing Ajax][2] we implemented a Shopping Calculator by using the Ajax style of communication between the browser and the server: said otherwise, between ClojureScript on the